IS THIS LOVE?

 The key to dealing with anxiety is to understand that your mind is working to protect you from what's driving the anxiety to begin with.

 So our mind tries to keep pushing the original reasons for the anxiety off into the corner - so we don't keep feeling those feelings.

 And we repeatedly or obsessively focus on almost anything else or anyone else - we still feel the anxiety but we're not so focused on those original thoughts or feelings.

 The Solution: to identify, understand and emotionally process what is driving those thoughts and feelings behind the anxiety.
 It's a process that works.

-Separating yourself from the negative emotional messages from the past creating negative, self-critical feelings about yourself - is key.
+Separating yourself from the negative emotional messages from the past that has created negative, self-critical feelings about yourself - is key.

-Because most uncertainty about ourselves is driven by the anticipation of criticism or rejection.
+Because most uncertainty about ourselves is driven by the anticipation of criticism or rejection - from the past.

-A realistic perspective on yourself - and having a reason to get out of bed each morning helps us focus on what really matters to us and what's best for ourselves.
+A realistic perspective on yourself - and having a reason to get out of bed in the morning helps us focus on what really matters and what's best for ourselves.

-Because the negative critiques and negative energy from the past has never been in your best interest.
+Why is that important?
+Because the criticisms and negative energy from the past has never been based on the reality of who you are.